cortexrd/Knack-Toolkit-Library/README.md

 -   Allows multi-developer collaboration without conflict.

--   Allows keeping separate files, one for the App and two for the KTL (.js and .css).
+-   Allows keeping separate files, one for the app and two for the KTL (.js and .css).
 This is useful if you want to add features or debug while maintaining independent revision control on each file.